wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

     # ...
 ```

 This code is fast!
-And if I were to guess there is some heuristic in clang that detects the pattern of swapping memory buffers and have a fastpath for it and that we are not seeing any "clever" auto-vectorization (said by "not an expert (tm)").
+And if I were to guess there is some heuristic in clang that detects the pattern of swapping memory buffers and have a fast-path for it and that we are not seeing any "clever" auto-vectorization (said by "not an expert (tm)").
 If I'm wrong I would love to hear about it so that I can make a clarification here!

-We can also observe that clang generates identical code with -O3, this is something that will show up consistently throught out this article.
+We can also observe that clang generates identical code with -O3, this is something that will show up consistently through out this article.

-Now lets look at gcc as that is way more interresting.
+Now lets look at gcc as that is way more interesting.

 *gcc -O2*
 ```asm